This post is an excerpt from GovLoop’s recent guide, “The Top 30 Government Innovations of 2017.”

 To augment the workforce, agencies will invest more in technologies like analytics, machine learning and automation.
 In their most advanced forms, these investments will help to streamline human decision-making, in part by presenting leaders with actionable data.

-As agencies familiarize themselves with emerging technologies over the next year, be on the lookout for more pilot programs and use cases that bene t government employees and the citizens they serve.
+As agencies familiarize themselves with emerging technologies over the next year, be on the lookout for more pilot programs and use cases that benefit government employees and the citizens they serve.

 Find GovLoop’s top 30 government innovations here.